Kastle86/Thunderverse-Launcher/README.md

 ### Known issues:
 - If you failing to download any game even if Itch.io API-key is correct, check if "https://itch.io" is not blocked in your country.
 If so - please use VPN or proxy
-- Top-right "👤" button is not working.
-There is no current function for it right now.
 - Patreon functionality is not working in certain countries due to censorship, please use VPN or proxy